 Inspired by Chinese sky lanterns, named with a West of Ireland influence.

-The porcelain 'Boxeen' tealight holder is hand-built.
-Each piece of porcelain is individually rolled, cut and joined, left to dry, then polished, bisque fired, glazed, fired again to a high temperature and then a 22-karat gold lustre edge is applied, before it is fired in the kiln for a third time.
+The porcelain 'Boxeen' tealight holder is created by hand.
+Each piece is made, left to dry, then polished, bisque fired, glazed, fired again to a high temperature and then a 22-karat gold lustre edge is applied, before it is fired in the kiln for a third time.

 In Japanese ceramics there’s a process called Kintsugi, where gold is applied to repair cracks in pottery, embracing the flawed and imperfect and treat it as being a part of the history of an object.
 Instead of a flaw being disguised, it is enhanced with gold.
 This philosophy has influenced the design and creation of the Boxeen.